eformsignen/eformsignen.github.io/help/chapter4.rst

 Enters the ID of the Camera component.
 For example, the ID of the component that takes the photo of a driver’s license can be ‘driverLicense’.

+**② Who can fill this out**
+Selects who is allowed or required to fill out the component.

-**② Placeholder**
+**③ Placeholder**

 Enters the text displayed before taking a photo.

+.. tip::

+   If you check the Show icon check box, the camera icon is shown on the camera area.

+   |image11|

-**③ Tooltip Text**
+**④ Tooltip Text**

 If you hover mouse over a component, the description you entered in the tooltip text will be displayed.
 In the eformsign app, this will be displayed at the top center of the keypad.

-.. tip::

-   If you check the camera icon, the camera icon is shown on the camera area.

-   |image11|

 .. _record2: